Queen-Annes-Revenge-Mgmt/The-Eviction-Loophole/README.md

 LAHD's inactions have led to this violent atmosphere - now who's gonna pay for it?
 Us.
 You can't let landlords run unchecked.<br />

 It creates Slumlords.
 LAHD not enforcing regulations and violations has become the lifeblood that connects and creates all slumlords.
-Give Tenant's an abuse hotline, stop the blood flow allowing slumlords to survive.<br />
+Give Tenant's an abuse hotline, stop the pattern  allowing slumlords to survive.<br />

 </div><br />